 “Barakah Meets Barakah” – Saudi Arabia in Yash Raj Films mould!

-go So, Barakah ( go Hisham Fageeh, delightful) and Bibi ( your binary system Fatima Al Banawi, vivacious) “like” each other.
+So, Barakah (Hisham Fageeh, delightful) and Bibi (Fatima Al Banawi, vivacious) “like” each other.
 They aren’t anyway close to thinking of getting engaged or married for society’s sake.
 Their escapades, however, as never successful but they aren’t folks that give up.
 Indian audience would get an immediate recall of Piya Ka Ghar amongst various others.
 The idea of dating, not marrying is applicable to India as well, in various ways.
 Basu Chatterjee’s Baton Baton Mein had beautifully underlined this status quo in the 1970s.
 Our protagonist Barakah is naïve, gawky yet has his way to woo the girl.
 It is Bibi’s free-spiritedness that call for an immediate contrast and we root for this duo.
 Their exasperating escapades are a treat.

 The main twist which involves Bibi’s revelation gives us insights on how we are taught or tuned to be ashamed of our real selves.
 Barakah Meets Barakah offers a smooth explanation on how the world feels just alright if you step out of this very trap.
 “We are living in a loop.
 Generations lived in a loop.
 We can’t break out of it.”, says the film.
 Another insight we derive is the difference in lifestyles and values of different social classes our protagonists belong to.